 There are tie-ins with BBC series like Doctor Who, Springwatch and Blue Planet, and many of the videos are hosted by well-known BBC presenters who are skilled in holdings kids' attention and making even complex topics fun and accessible.

 You can watch without logging in, but signing up will allow you to keep track of which videos have already been watched

 Khan Academy is a US-based site, and is structured around the American school system, but it's packed with a huge amount of content that crosses over with the National Curriculum in the UK.

 The arts and humanities content is quite different to what your kids would be taught in their own classrooms, but science and maths travels well, and the material on algebra, trigonometry and calculus are particularly good (especially if you're a little rusty yourself).

 All content on Khan Academy is free to use, though it's a good idea to sign up for a free account so your kids can keep track of their progress.
-There are also mobile apps available for iPhone and Android, which they may prefer to the desktop site.
+There are also mobile apps available for iPhone (opens in new tab) and Android (opens in new tab), which they may prefer to the desktop site.

 You might think of Duolingo as mainly a tool for adult learners who want to pick up a new language, but it also has lessons specially designed for school kids, which can really support their modern language classes.

-While its desktop site is a handy starting point, Duolingo's real selling point is its excellent mobile app (for iPhone and Android).
+While its desktop site is a handy starting point, Duolingo's real selling point is its excellent mobile app (for iPhone (opens in new tab) and Android (opens in new tab)).
 It starts by assessing your kids' current fluency, then helps them develop their skills by introducing words and phrases, with regular quizzes.

 Duolingo covers both spoken and written conversation, and its quick, bite-sized lessons and instant feedback make it convenient and rewarding to use.
 It's free too, which is truly remarkable.